-Section 1.1 You are enrolled in CareOne Plus (HMO-POS), which is a Medicare HMO Point-of-Service Plan
+Section 1.1 You are enrolled in CareOne Plus (HMO), which is a Medicare HMO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, CareOne Plus (HMO-POS).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, CareOne Plus (HMO).
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.

-CareOne Plus (HMO-POS) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) with a Point-of-Service (POS) option approved by Medicare and run by a private company.
-Point-of-Service means you can use providers outside the plan's network for an additional cost.
-(See Chapter 3, Section 2.4 for information about using the Point-of-Service option.)
+CareOne Plus (HMO) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.